2.3 Measuring Significance

 such amounts are generally for the most recently completed fiscal year that is

 required to be filed with the SEC.
-However, In certain situations, it may be
+However, in certain situations, the

 eliminated in the same manner as if the acquiree were consolidated.
-Also, in the
+Also, as

 Example 2-14